josevill/jekyll-now/_posts/2015-2-23-Pro-Procastinating.md

 In the time being, i've jumped around my chrome tabs at least for 20 mins, totally stopped writing or thinking about what i was going to write here.
 So i decided to install this [magical tool, Procasti-Tracker](http://strlen.com/procrastitracker/).

 ![Behold](http://i.imgur.com/7l8x9Yy.png)

+That's how the program's staticstics looks like.
+As you can see i have to actually read how to use markdown, this is my very first time using it, totally proud of it.
+I might spend a lot of time in this new program i've downloaded to type and preview live my progress.
+(HarooPad, looks awesome and it does what i needed, so if it fits, it works.)

+I might keep an eye on how my "procastinating issues" develop.
+I'm growing old, although many people say: You're so young!, You shouldn't even think about your age!.
+I know what i'm thinking, and it's sort of messed up.

+I might write up about those thoughts later on, but for now.

+**LET THE PROCASTINATING ME DO IT'S JOB!**